Are you considering buying off-plan property for the first time?

 - Unless you’re last in, expect more building work!
 Finally, if you’re one of the early movers, you might find that until the other properties are completed, your neighbourhood still feels a bit like a building site.
 This won’t bother everyone, of course.
 It’s a matter of preference.

-Getting a good deal when buying off plan is all about doing your due diligence to make sure everything goes right.
-That in mind, here are the main things to consider.
+Getting a good deal when buying off-plan is all about doing your due diligence to make sure everything goes right.
+With that in mind, here are the main things to consider.

 Research the developer

 Naturally, you’ll want to spend time researching the developer.
 Make sure you take the time to look up their previous developments and check that they’ve experience and a reputation for delivering what they’ve promised.

 It’s also worth looking up online reviews for the company, to see what previous buyers have said.
 Social media can also provide a good – if often unfiltered! – viewpoint.
 All developments have some teething problems, but you want to make sure that previous buyers were, in the end, satisfied with their property.

 To be realistic, the more cash you have, the better positioned you are to negotiate a deal on the price of the property.
 (As we mentioned earlier, off-plan developers always need capital.)
 However, that doesn’t mean that you can’t negotiate other things even if you’re buying with a larger mortgage.
 Stamp duty…fixtures and fittings…you never know where you might be able to get money off or ask for changes.

 (It’s worth noting that Help to Buy properties are harder to negotiate on, simply because the demand for them is so high.)

 If you can afford it, always get legal assistance in making sure that everything’s watertight in the paperwork.
 You want to make sure that the developer is completely insured and covered, so that if they go bust or are unable to complete the development, you still get your money back.
 The legalities matter a great deal, so this isn’t an area to try and save money.
 Get the best help you can.